bart747/bart747/_posts/2016-03-10-toggle-buttons.md

 Toggle buttons are sometimes used as a fancy version of check-boxes.
 It's a bad idea.

-When you think about toggle switch, you thing about something that will start some action immediately.
+When you think about toggle switch/button, you think about something that will start some action immediately.
 For instance, lights will
 be turned on or audio will be muted.
 It's like start and stop.